ClickHouse/HouseClick/README.md

 ```

-### 5. Loading data into Supabase
+### 6. Loading data into Supabase

 We will need a Supabase account (free tier is sufficient) or instance.
-Ensure you have a use Project API keys for this step which have write access.
+Ensure you use a [Project API keys](https://supabase.com/docs/guides/api/api-keys) for this step which have write access.
 The data should of been generated in the previous step and be present in the base directory as `house_prices.csv`.

 From the base directory: